Kykal/Lua-Notebook/README.md

   long string
   ]] --String (Lua will respect the lines used)
 ```
-You can not call a bool variable just like that, if you do so Lua will return an error because Lua expected a string, not a boolean, for that you need to convert bool value into a string value, i.e.:
+You can not print a bool variable just like that, if you do so Lua will return an error because Lua expected a string, not a boolean, for that you need to convert bool value into a string value, i.e.:
 ```Lua
 myBool = true